-Vocational or technical education; registered apprenticeship program.
-A student in grades 9-12 may satisfy one or more high school courses (including physical education) or graduation requirements by successfully completing related vocational or technical education courses or a registered apprenticeship program if:
+Vocational or technical education.
+A student in grades 9-12 may satisfy one or more high school courses (including physical education) or graduation requirements by successfully completing related vocational or technical education courses if:

-- 1. The Building Principal approves the substitution and the vocational or technical education course is completely described in curriculum material along with its relationship to the required course; and - 2.
-The student's parent/guardian requests and approves the substitution in writing on forms provided by the District.
+- 1. The Building Principal approves the substitution(s) and the vocational or technical education course is completely described in curriculum material along with its relationship to the required course; and - 2.
+The student's parent/guardian requests and approves the substitution(s) in writing on forms provided by the District.?